Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Applications

-We discretize $ϒ$ and $Γ$ into $5000$ equally spaced bins on $[-5,5]$ and solve the corresponding entropy-regularized problem using the Sinkhorn algorithm from the POT library \citep{flamary2021pot}.
-For $σ=0.2$, convergence is attained in around $2000$ iterations with default tolerances.
+We discretize $ϒ$ and $Γ$ into $5,000$ equally spaced bins on $[-5,5]$ and solve the corresponding EOT problem using the Sinkhorn algorithm from the POT library \citep{flamary2021pot}.
+For $σ=0.2$, convergence is attained in around $2,000$ iterations with default tolerances.
 We display the resulting 2D histogram in \cref{fig:mixture_joint} (left).
-We additionally show the 2D kernel density estimates based on the samples from $\widehat{F}^{(1)}$ (center) and $\widehat{M}^{(1)}$ (right).
+We additionally plot the 2D kernel density estimates of $\widehat{F}^{(1)}_{0,1}$ (center) and $\widehat{M}^{(1)}_{0,1}$ (right).
 It can be seen that the first iteration of the IDBM procedure suffices to produce a coupling capturing the overall shape of $S^*_{0,1}$.

-We conclude this section with two remarks.
-In the setting of this experiment, the drift coefficient $μ_{M^{(1)}}(x,t)$ is smoother\footnote{Both drift coefficients are analytical functions.} than $μ_{F^{(1)}}(x,t)$.
-This aspect makes it easier both to approximate $μ_{M^{(1)}}(x,t)$ with a neural network and to accurately simulate from the resulting SDE.\@ In the case of the Gaussian transports of \cref{sec:application_gaussian}, for each $i$ and $t$, $F^{(i)}_t$ is a multivariate Gaussian distribution \citep{mallasto2022entropyregularized}.
-Therefore, $μ_{F^{(i)}}(x, t)$ is an affine function in $x$ for every $i$ and $t$, in which case local information about $μ_{F^{(i)}}(x, t)$ is global as well, and the simulation-inference discrepancy has no impact on the efficiency of the inference procedure.